Reep236/Elements/README.md

 # Slaters #

 Calculation of screening constant, effective nuclear charge, covalent radius (from atomic radius), and electronegativity using Slater's rules.
-Independent of `Elements`

-Has two child modules which apply Elements to type- and value- level
+Has two child modules which apply Elements on the type- and value- level

 ## Slaters.Safe ##